 Chin earned his A.A from Del Mar College in Corpus Christi studying composition with Neil Flory, and flute with Joy Kairies, B.M. from the University of Houston studying composition with Rob Smith and flute with Jennifer Keeney, and M.M. from the University of Louisville studying composition with Steve Rouse and flute with Kathy Karr.
 He studied composition with Marilyn Shrude and Mikel Kuehn at Bowling Green State University.
 Chin earned a Doctor of Musical Arts from BGSU in December 2017.

-Chin is currently Assistant Professor of Music Theory and Composition at Western Illinois University.
+Chin is currently Assistant Professor of Music Theory and Composition at Western Illinois University, a member of the ADJ•ective New Music Composers’ Collective and the Society of Malaysian Contemporary Composers.

 Beyond his musical activities, Chin is an avid badminton player.